 The few records involving Nathaniel can be summarized in a few lines of

 Allen Gentry, a younger Nicholas Gentry, and one of the two Samuel Gentrys can be accounted for as one family.
 From an 1801 deed in Surry County, North Carolina, we find that "Allen Gentry, Nicholas Gentry, Jeremiah Gentry and Samuel Gentry, joint heirs of Samuel Gentry, dec'd, of the State of South Carolina" disposed of 400 acres of land owned by their father in North Carolina.
-Allen Gentry and "Samuel Gentry" of the 1790 census represent one of these sons and the balance of the family just prior to Samuel's death.
+Allen Gentry and the "Samuel Gentry" of the 1790 census represent one of these sons and the balance of the family just prior to Samuel's death.
 We shall refer to this Samuel as "Samuel Gentry the Elder".
-The Nicholas who was called for jury duty is also assumed to be one of these sons.
+The Nicholas who was called for jury duty in 1789 is also assumed to be one of these sons.

 We are left with two Gentrys for whom we have not yet accounted.
 The Samuel who was listed in the census as "Sam'l Jentry" is believed to be a brother of the 1779 Nicholas, a son of Nicholas Gentry of North Carolina.
 We shall refer to this Samuel as "Samuel Gentry the Younger".
 The census listing for this family included in addition to Samuel, two males older than 16, two males younger than 16, and five females, one of whom is assumed to have been Samuel's spouse, Frances.
 It seems obvious that this family was one that paralleled Nathaniel's in age and none of them could be considered as part of the latter's family.